robertsevastjanov/RTR-105/README.md

 -a do not ignore entries starting with .
 -A do not list implied . and ...
 'ls -a -l' un 'ls -l -a' un 'ls -la' same

+cd means open catalog
+cd .. one step back

+mkdir - make a folder
+> means create a file
+rm means remove/delete

+echo to write text
+echo "text" < "file name"
+text goes to file

+cat - to read text from file in terminal

+gcc is compilator
+./ open program

  tree is a recursive directory listing command or program that produces a depth-indented listing of files